Here in Ontario, we’re in the early days of a provincial election and the three political parties are on the campaign trail.

 The NDP is so cheap, or negligent, that the party decided not to update its policy book which still says the election is October 6 (2011) when it’s really June 12 (2014).
 Maybe all the NDP policies in that book are also out-of-date?

 Except for the party leader, some trees and a flag, no one pictured in this NDP policy book appears to live in Ontario.
+The many stock photos used in this booklet show that:

 The Ontario NDP is saying one thing, yet its actions are the exact opposite.
-The party talks about “creating and protecting jobs”, that it will “grow our economy”, that it supports “‘Buy Ontario’ to build Ontario’s economy” and it “will help small businesses.”
+The party talks about “creating and protecting jobs”, that it will “grow our economy”, that it supports “Buy Ontario to build Ontario’s economy” and it “will help small businesses.”
 But then it completely ignores Ontario photographers and buys cheap photography from a US stock photo company.

 Cheap stock pictures don’t work.
 They’re not effective.
 They don’t communicate a unique message.
 They’re boring to look at.
 They scream “cheap stock picture!”